Skip to main content

 Specifying command properties

-You can specify rpk command properties in three ways:
+You can specify rpk command properties in the following ways:

 • By specifying the appropriate flag on the command line.